Beyond hypergraph acyclicity: limits of tractability for pseudo-Boolean optimization: Introduction

 \section{Introduction}

 Binary polynomial optimization, \ie the problem of maximizing a multivariate polynomial function over the set of binary points, is a fundamental NP-hard problem in discrete optimization.
 In this paper, we consider a formulation that encodes the objective function using pseudo-Boolean functions, often referred to as pseudo-Boolean optimization.
 To formally define the problem, we make use of signed hypergraphs, a representation scheme that was recently introduced in~\cite{dPKha23}.
 Recall that a \emph{hypergraph} $G$ is a pair $(V,E)$, where $V$ is a finite set of nodes and $E$ is a set of subsets of $V$ of cardinality at least two, called the edges of $G$.
 A \emph{signed hypergraph} $H$ is a pair $(V,S)$, where $V$ is a finite set of nodes and $S$ is a set of signed edges.
-A \emph{signed edge} $s \in S$ is a pair $(e,\eta_s)$, where $e$ is a subset of $V$ of cardinality at least two, and $\eta_s$ is a map that assigns to each $v \in e$ a \emph{sign} $\eta_s(v) \in \{-1,+1\}$.
-The \emph{underlying edge} of a signed edge $s=(e,\eta_s)$ is $e$.
-Two signed edges $s=(e,\eta_s)$, $s'=(e',\eta_{s'}) \in S$ are said to be \emph{parallel} if $e=e'$, and they are said to be \emph{identical} if $e=e'$ and $\eta_s=\eta_{s'}$.
-Throughout this paper, we consider signed hypergraphs with no identical signed edges.
-However, our signed hypergraphs often contain parallel signed edges.
+A \emph{signed edge} $s \in S$ is a pair $(e_s,\eta_s)$, where $e_s$ is a subset of $V$ of cardinality at least two, and $\eta_s$ is a map that assigns to each $v \in e_s$ a \emph{sign} $\eta_s(v) \in \{-1,+1\}$.
+The \emph{underlying edge} of a signed edge $s=(e_s,\eta_s)$ is $e_s$.
+It is important to remark that the signed hypergraphs we consider in this paper often contain several signed edges with a common underlying edge but different signs.
 With any signed hypergraph $H = (V,S)$, and cost vector $c \in \R^{V \cup S}$, we associate the \emph{pseudo-Boolean optimization problem:}

 where

 and without loss of generality we assume $c_s \neq 0$ for all $s \in S$.
 Several applications such as maximum satisfiability problems~\cite{goemans94}, and graphical models~\cite{jordan04} can naturally be formulated as pseudo-Boolean optimization problems.
 See~\cite{BorHam02} for a review of existing results on pseudo-Boolean optimization.
 We then linearize the objective function of~\cref{prob PBO} by introducing a variable $z_s$, for each signed edge $s \in S$, to obtain an equivalent formulation in a lifted space: